Lavington

 Lavington is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Lavington, as per the latest Census evaluation, 75.8% of dwellings were houses, with the remaining 24.3% comprising semi-detached properties, apartments, and other dwelling types.
-This contrasts with Non-Metro NSW's figures of 82.6% houses and 17.4% other dwellings.
-Home ownership in Lavington stood at 31.0%, with mortgaged dwellings accounting for 27.9% and rented properties making up 41.1%.
-The median monthly mortgage repayment in the area was $1,257, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent figure in Lavington was recorded at $250, compared to Non-Metro NSW's $330.
+The dwelling structure in Lavington, as per the latest Census, consisted of 75.8% houses and 24.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Lavington stood at 31.0%, with mortgaged dwellings at 27.9% and rented ones at 41.1%.
+The median monthly mortgage repayment in the area was $1,257, lower than Regional NSW's average of $1,733.
+The median weekly rent figure in Lavington was recorded at $250, compared to Regional NSW's $330.
 Nationally, Lavington's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing